 High performance teams often face opposing management strategies.
-Rodrigo Canales explores pros and cons of management strategies in microfinance.
+Blending styles shows benefits in microfinance.

 Should managers define rules and practices, expecting collaborators to follow standardized guidelines?
 Or should they allow autonomy, entrusting workers to flexibly make creative decisions outside of due process?